This complete bike touring packing list will get you through every adventure, and, it’s what we’re packing right now!

 Get one with a sleeve so you don’t slice your bag apart!

-Used to strap things like your tent, camping gear or plastic water bottles to your panniers.
+Invaluable.
+Used to strap anything from your camping tent, camping gear, plastic water bottles or even food to your panniers.

 If you’re going through urban areas then get a good one.
-It’s better to lug around a 1kg lock and not lose your ride; it also may be a requirement for insurance claims.
-We use a Kryptonite lock and cable which works to lock two bike wheels and frames to something sturdy.
+It’s better to lug around a 1kg lock and not lose your ride, it might also be a requirement for insurance claims.
+This Kryptonite D-lock and cable work to lock two bike wheels and frames to something sturdy.

-A headtorch can be more useful than good bike lights when cycling at night, generally the battery life is better too.
-Right now we’re using Black Diamond Storm headtorches which are great but I think have too many options (different colours, single beam, multi beam, flashing colours, you can pretty much have a disco in your tent…).
+A headtorch can be more useful than good bike lights when cycling at night, generally, the battery life is better too.
+Right now we’re using Black Diamond Storm, which is great but it does take time getting used to all the different functions (different colours, single beam, multi-beam, flashing colours, you can pretty much have a disco in your tent…).

 Get good quality tyre levers, something to sand down the tyres, some chalk to mark them and good quality patches and glue.
-We’ve also used glueless patches which can be quicker but often don’t last for as long.
+Glueless patches can be quicker but often don’t last for as long.

 2 x Adjustable wrench